 Membership.

 The Federation hereby agrees that neither the Federation nor any of its members shall intimidate or in any way coerce employees to become members of the Federation.
 The Employer hereby agrees that no member of the Board of Trustees or administration shall intimidate or in any way attempt to discourage any faculty from becoming a member of the Federation.

-Representation Fee.
+Notification to Employees.

+The employer will inform new, transferred, promoted, or demoted employees in writing prior to appointment into positions included in the bargaining unit(s) of the Federation’s exclusive representation status.
+Upon appointment to a bargaining unit position, the Employer will furnish the employees with membership materials provided by the Federation.
+The Employer will inform employees in writing if they are subsequently appointed to a position that is not in a bargaining unit.

+Authorization of Union Deduction.

-All full-time faculty shall, as a condition of continued employment, on or after the 30th day following the beginning of such employment, become members of the Federation or pay a representation fee equal to the periodic dues uniformly required as a condition of acquiring or maintaining membership in the Federation.
-This fee shall be to reimburse the Federation for the expense of representing members of the bargaining unit.
-The District shall provide payroll deductions of such fees or dues and, upon written authorization as allowed by law, contributions to political action committees.
-Such deductions shall be remitted to the authorized Federation representative within five (5) working days of issuance of payroll checks.
+Within thirty (30) calendar days from when the Federation provides written notice of employee’s authorization for deduction in accordance with the terms and conditions of their signed membership card, the Employer will deduct from the employee’s salary an amount equal to the dues required to be a member of the Federation.
+The Employer will provide payments for the deductions to the authorized Federation representative within five (5) working days of issuance of payroll checks.

-Non-Association.

-If a faculty member asserts a right of non-association based on bona fide religious tenets or teachings of a church or religious body of which he or she is a member, that faculty member shall pay to a non-religious charity or other charitable organization an amount of money equivalent to the periodic dues uniformly required as a condition of acquiring or retaining membership in the Federation, in accordance with RCW 28B.52.045.
-The charity shall be agreed upon between the faculty member and the Federation, and the Federation, in conjunction with the Human Resources Office, will arrange to collect and distribute the payment to the charity through payroll deduction.

-Dues and Contributions.
+Revocation of Membership.

+An employee may revoke their membership and authorize cancellation of their payroll deduction of dues by the employee providing written notice to the Federation.
+The Federation will subsequently provide written notice to the Employer of the revocation of membership and dues cancellation.
+After receipt of the confirmation from the Federation, every effort will be made to make the cancellation effective on the first payroll and no later than the second payroll after payroll’s receipt of the notice.

+Revocation does not alter an employee’s status as part of the bargaining unit covered by this Agreement.

+Payroll deduction and indemnification

 The Employer agrees to provide, upon receipt of authorization from the faculty on a form provided by Human Resources, payroll deductions from the employee’s salary for insurance plans, tax-sheltered annuities, credit unions or other such plans consistent with applicable state statute and OFM regulations.

-The Employer shall, upon written authorization of the individual employee, provide payroll deduction of Federation membership dues and employee representation fees for faculty within the bargaining unit.
+The Employer shall, upon written authorization of the individual employee, provide payroll deduction of Federation membership dues for faculty within the bargaining unit.
 Such deductions shall be remitted to the authorized Federation representative.

 The Federation agrees to indemnify the Employer and hold it harmless against any and all suits, claims, demands and liability for damages or penalties that shall arise out of or by reason of any action that shall be taken by the Employer for the purpose of complying with the foregoing provisions of this section provided such action has been authorized by the Federation and such authorization has not been rescinded in writing to the Employer.